lalabuy948/blog/content/posts/single-file-chat-in-elixir-phoenix/index.md

 end
 ```

-Now let's wire our UI logic with the rest of the funcitonality which we developed.
+Now let's wire our UI logic with the rest of the functionality which we developed.

 ### What needs to be done?